canjey/alx-pre_course/README.md

 # ALX
 ## Git PROJECT
 ### Steps
-1. Navigate to your home directory
+1. Navigate to your root directory

 2. Create a directory alx-pre_course